A. League & Divisions

 -20 runs up after 4 innings -12 runs up after 5 innings

 k.
 In Coed Division, it is optional to bat 11 batters.
-This batter may be male or female.
+Your 4 girls MUST be in the Top 10 lineup.

 F. Ground Rules